Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ## Extensibility

-The EAP-NOOB standard does not specify how to deal with unexpected labels in the message.
+The EAP-NOOB standard does not specify how to deal with unexpected labels in the message, which could be used to extend the protocol.
-This specification allows for extensions.
+This specification explicitly allows for extensions.
 They are still TBD.

 --- back